ember-learn/ember-blog/content/ember-2-14-released.md

 #### NPM 5 and Node 8 support

 Ember CLI now supports Node 8 and npm 5 out of the box, make sure to try it out!
-Some developers reported issues with `node@8.1.0` where Ember CLI would hang indefinitely.
+Some developers reported issues with `node@8.1.0` where Ember CLI would be unresponsive.
 After upgrading to version `node@8.1.2`+ this issue no longer appeared.

 #### Specifying a blueprint for a new app